xa (xa65)xa is Andre Fachat's open-source 6502 cross assembler. I, Cameron

 xa HTML documentation.

-"I developed the first version of xa in 1990 on my old Atari ST to build programms for my selfbuilt computer CS/A65.
+"I developed the first version of xa on my old Atari ST to build programms for my selfbuilt computer CS/A65.
 After my Atari broke I ported it to Linux (ported?
 It compiled right out of the box!) and when I had to develop a programm for a friend of mine, I compiled it on an Amiga without errors.
 Until the beginning of 1992 I made more improvements, until it came to version 2.0.7.
 Since then I only very occasionally worked on it, up to version 2.0.7d.
 When I decided to push my selfbuilt OS to a new level in 1996, I needed more important improvements, like o65 object format and a linker and all that."

 dxaxa is now officially accompanied by